freeboardgames/FreeBoardGames.org/blog/source/_drafts/Easily-Creating-An-Online-Battleship-with-Boardgame-io.md

 | 8 |   |   |   |   |   |   |   |   |   |   |
 | 9 |   |   |   |   |   |   |   |   |   |   | |

-And that's the opponent board that player 0 sees (M means miss):
+And the opponent board that player 0 sees (M means miss):

 |   | A | B | C | D | E | F | G | H | I | J |
 | - | - | - | - | - | - | - | - | - | - | - |